KDE/kwin/src/wayland/DESIGN.md

 # Implementations

-There are 3 modes of operation happening within the exported classes of KWaylandServer
+There are 3 modes of operation happening within the exported classes

 The generated classes can behave in all these modes, it is up to our implementation to use the correct methods.